I saw that my life was a vast glowing empty page and I could do anything I wanted.

 8:30 pm: Traditional LCK Kick-off: Music-and-Readings.
 Cappy’s Copper Kettle, 245 Central St. Alan Crane and friends, including Colleen Nicholas, will perform with David Amram.
 Readers of Kerouac passages will do the interludes.
 Always a kick!

 12:30 pm: A Walk in Doctor Sax's Woods.
 Through the Lowell-Dracut-Tyngsboro State Forest or at your leisure throughout the weekend.
-Maps will be available via the LCK facebook page, LCK website, and at merchandise tables.
-Contact Nomi at email@example.com or 617-775-8155 for car-pooling info and alternate times.
+A map of the forest trails is available from the Mass EEA web site: Lowell-Dracut Tyngsboro State Forest map.

 3:30 pm: Talking Jack.
 Readings and discussion.
 The shop is open—come with whatever Kerouac related topic or idea you’d like to have some conversation about.
+Mike Hudson, a playwright from New Zealand who wrote the play "Beautiful Losers" about On the Road, will be attending.
 UML Inn & Conference Center Lobby, 50 Warren Court.
 Look for the LCK group by the fireplace or on the patio, depending on the weather.

 5:00—8:00 pm: Opening Reception for “A Visual Interpretation of Kerouac’s Spiritual Influences from Lowell.”
 A solo exhibition by Barbara Gagel at the Ayer Lofts Gallery, 172 Middle Street.
 Wax and pigment are the vehicles used to express the dream-like images that influenced much of Kerouac’s writing.